web-platform-dx/web-features/docs/CONTRIBUTING.md

   To identify the BCD keys that you need, check the browser compatibility tables displayed at the end of the MDN pages that document your new feature, and then search the BCD source code for the names that appear in the table.

   You can also use the `npm run traverse | grep -i <keyword>` command in BCD to list all BCD keys that match a certain keyword.

+[!NOTE]
+In some cases, a feature may be so new that it doesn't have any corresponding BCD keys, for example when it's not supported by any browsers yet.
+Emerging features like this may still be added to the repository by omitting the `compat_features` property.
+As soon as BCD keys do become available for this feature, the steps above should be followed to ensure that they are properly associated with the feature.

 #### Generate and check the dist file